US ‘not disputing’ European report on Navalny poisoning: Rubio

 PHOTO: AFP

-Navalny, a staunch critic of President Vladimir Putin, died in a Siberian prison on Feb 16, 2024, while serving a 19-year sentence.
-While Russia has never explained the circumstances, it has said Navalny died suddenly and the foreign ministry in Moscow has dismissed the European report.
+Navalny, a staunch critic of Russian President Vladimir Putin, died in a Siberian prison on Feb 16, 2024, while serving a 19-year sentence.
+While Russia has never explained the circumstances, it has said Navalny died suddenly.
+The Foreign Ministry in Moscow has dismissed the European report.

-The report said Navalny was poisoned with a “rare toxin”, epibatidine, from an Ecuadoran dart frog.
-The Europeans also said that Russia was the prime suspect.
+The report said Navalny was poisoned with a “rare toxin”, epibatidine, from an Ecuadorian dart frog.
+The Europeans also said Russia was the prime suspect.

-The United States has held contacts with Russian officials on improving ties, but Mr Rubio said the US administration did not join the statement because it was a European-led initiative.
+The US has held contacts with Russian officials on improving ties, but Mr Rubio said the US administration did not join the statement because it was a European-led initiative.

 “Sometimes countries go out and do their thing based on the intelligence they have gathered.
 We obviously were aware of the report.
-It’s a troubling report,” he added.
+It’s a troubling report,” he said.

-The five European countries said that epibatidine was found on laboratory analyses of samples from his body.
+The five European countries said epibatidine was found in laboratory analyses of samples from his body.

-Experts have said the toxin can also be produced synthetically, instead of extracting it directly from the Ecuadoran amphibian.
+Experts have said the toxin can also be produced synthetically, rather than extracted directly from the Ecuadorian amphibian.

 Britain’s foreign office said separately that “only the Russian state had the means, motive and opportunity to deploy this lethal toxin”.
 It added: “We hold it (Russia) responsible for his death.”